Christmas in the Philippines: Gift giving

 Gift giving is a central part of the Filipino Christmas season, deeply rooted in family and social traditions.
 Presents are commonly exchanged during nochebuena or on Christmas Day, with godparents (the male ninong and female ninang) traditionally giving inaanaks (godchildren) pamasko or aguinaldo (cash gifts) during family visits.
 Corporate and community gatherings often feature gift exchanges, raffles, and donation drives for those in need.

 Another widespread festive practice is Monito-Monita, the Filipino version of Secret Santa.
 The name is widely derived from the Spanish words for "little brother" (monito) and "little sister" (monita), often used affectionately to mean "buddy" or "friend".
 However, the terms monito and monita also literally translate to "little monkey" in Spanish, an interpretation sometimes linked to the tradition's playful and secretive nature.
 Commonly observed in schools, offices, and community groups, this tradition involves participants drawing names and anonymously giving small gifts to their assigned person, with identities revealed only at the end during a holiday gathering.
 The practice often includes playful themes (for example, "something soft", "something sweet", or "something useful") used to guide gift choices.

 Family reunions

 Christmas is also a time for family reunions, with extended relatives gathering during the holidays.
 These reunions often feature games, talent shows, gift exchanges, and large communal meals, reinforcing kinship ties and intergenerational connections.

 Symbols and media

 Decorations

 Filipino Christmas decorations are a mix of traditional and secular symbols.
-The country retains its local decorations while incorporating elements such as Santa Claus, Christmas trees, tinsel, faux evergreens, reindeer, and snow, which have become popular due to secularization.
+The country retains its local decorations while incorporating elements such as Santa Claus, Christmas trees, tinsel, snowman, faux evergreens, reindeer, and snow, which have become popular due to secularization.
 Christmas lights are also used in various ways, from festoons and star shapes to draping entire houses.